 I first got hooked when I came up with the notion of a blog entirely devoted to the alumni of the Lincoln School of Media, as it was then called, and from April 2013 to June 2015 I was employed writing the University of Lincoln’s Public Engagement blog, working for the then Dean of Public Engagement.
 My reward was to be sacked when he became ill and the concept of public engagement was apparently abandoned by the University.
 Never mind, it’s all learning.
 The Public Engagement blog was deleted by the University without regard for my feelings or moral rights as its author, but I have preserved it as an archive here.

 Since July 2014 I have been blogging for the Petwood Hotel, a delightful assignment which came about through a series of fortunate local connections in Woodhall Spa.
 It now has a loyal and growing readership here in the UK and overseas.
 It’s a joy to work on.

-Rather to my surprise I am now a parish councillor in the village of Kirby on Bain, where I live, and as editor of its website, which I set up in September 2015.
+For a while I was a parish councillor in the village of Kirkby on Bain, where I live, and in September 2015 I created an independent blog for villagers, which I still edit .
 This is also a joy to work on, and the stats indicate an appreciative readership beyond my initial expectations.

 In this blog, selfishly perhaps, I write about anything that interests me.
 I hope you find something here to interest you too.